emmo-repo/domain-electrochemistry/sphinx/electrochemistry.rst

 * https://w3id.org/emmo/domain/electrochemistry#electrochemistry_0689e6fc_cda7_4e04_b1eb_41459a0a4736

 Elucidation:
-   a coin case with a nominal diameter of 23.0 mm and a height of 2.5 mm Alternative Label(s):
+   a coin cell case with a nominal diameter of 23.0 mm and a height of 2.5 mm Alternative Label(s):
    R23/3